The Dutch Golden Age

 The Golden Age Trail

-Trace the Golden Age Trail on a journey through the destinations that shaped Holland – and the world – throughout the 17th century.
-The country’s newfound wealth, coupled with open-minded attitudes towards religious and intellectual freedom, made Holland a haven for European immigrants, refugees from Flanders, and those escaping persecution in Spain and Portugal.
+Discover the Dutch Golden Age with a trip to the cities that determined the face of the Netherlands and the world in the 17th century.
+The new prosperity and intellectual and religious freedom turned the Netherlands into a safe haven for European immigrants, refugees from Flanders, and people who were persecuted in Spain and Portugal.
 This population boom strengthened Holland’s position as a global leader and contributed to some of the greatest achievements in art and academia.
 As merchants sailed to other – for them – unknown continents, the Dutch East India Company – the world’s first multinational company – was established, and the six Dutch ports that were home to its chambers thrived throughout this era.

 Explore Golden Age history throughout Holland